Robinlovelace/robinlovelace.website/_posts/2014-07-29-clipping-with-r.md

 Conclusion
 ----------

-I hope this is post has been useful.
-If so, there are many more spatial tips available from the [Introduction to visualising spatial data in R](https://github.com/Robinlovelace/Creating-maps-in-R/raw/master/intro-spatial-rl.pdf) that [James Cheshire](http://spatial.ly/).
+There are many more spatial tips available from the [Introduction to visualising spatial data in R](https://github.com/Robinlovelace/Creating-maps-in-R/raw/master/intro-spatial-rl.pdf) that [James Cheshire](http://spatial.ly/).
 The source code of this post can also be viewed [online](https://github.com/Robinlovelace/Creating-maps-in-R/blob/master/vignettes/clipping-with-bounding-box.Rmd) as just one of a series of [vignettes](https://github.com/Robinlovelace/Creating-maps-in-R/tree/master/vignettes) to showcase some of R's impressive spatial capabilities.